code-relay-io/ipython/README.rst

 Remember your job is to make *incremental* progress, break the task into smaller tasks, or finish something in 15 minutes, then pass it along to the next contributor.
 No responsibility, only fun.

 Add your next task to the readme.md.
-When you're done make a pull request to this repo.
+When you're done add your next task to the top of this readme and make a pull request to this repo.

 Email with questions